Work for UNICEF

 Fluency in English and Russian are required.
 Knowledge of Kyrgyz language is an asset

 For every Child, you demonstrate...

-UNICEF's values of Care, Respect, Integrity, Trust, and Accountability (CRITA) and core competencies in Communication, Working with People, and Drive for Results.
+UNICEF's values of Care, Respect, Integrity, Trust, and Accountability (CRITA).

 UNICEF is committed to diversity and inclusion within its workforce, and encourages all candidates, irrespective of gender, nationality, religious and ethnic backgrounds, including persons living with disabilities, to apply to become a part of the organization.

 UNICEF has a zero-tolerance policy on conduct that is incompatible with the aims and objectives of the United Nations and UNICEF, including sexual exploitation and abuse, sexual harassment, abuse of authority and discrimination.
 UNICEF also adheres to strict child safeguarding principles.
 All selected candidates will be expected to adhere to these standards and principles and will therefore undergo rigorous reference and background checks.
 Background checks will include the verification of academic credential(s) and employment history.
 Selected candidates may be required to provide additional information to conduct a background check.

 Mobility is a condition of international professional employment with UNICEF and an underlying premise of the international civil service.
 Only shortlisted candidates will be contacted and advance to the next stage of the selection process.